Auzzy/pyinq/docs/src/source/discovery.rst

 Test Discovery
 ==============

 When testing a large project, organization is key.
 Grouping related tests is a faily common-sense approach, which PyInq lets you do through :ref:`test classes <test_classes>` and :ref:`test suites <test_suites>`.
-Additionally, you can create multiple tests files.
+Additionally, you can create multiple test files.
 This is a common practice, and often the test directory is constructed to mirror your source directory.
 Each test file corresponds to a source file, and each test directory corresponds to a source directory.

 Following this convention, your test directory will look something like this::